chukwujike/JS-calculator/README.md

 # JS-calculator
-The link to the github page is shwon below https://chukwujike.github.io/JS-calculator/calculator.html
+The link to the github page is https://chukwujike.github.io/JS-calculator/calculator.html